DRM Company Denuvo Forgets To Secure Its Server, Leaks Two Years Of Emails

 I had a look at these slides, and they're very obviously marketing material.
 Anyone who has written a handful of those knows how full of exaggerated claims they can be.
 For example, assuming the 40% piracy figure holds true (for which I cou

 Are Denuvo really that bad?
-(Score:2)
+(Score:3, Interesting)

 Denuvo have become a popular company to hate recently.
 There are long-standing complaints that their DRM "harms performance" in the games that use it.
 The time-to-crack on some of the more recent Denuvo-protected releases has been down to around a week or so, which is a big reduction from the "several months" they could boast a year ago.
 They can also come over as a bit cocky in their public messaging at times.

-And yet... are they really that bad?
-The war against DRM in PC gaming at the conceptual level was

-This is why I went with indie games (Score:2)
+This is why I went with indie games (Score:4, Interesting)

 Indie developers have a lot of advantages.
 First, you have WAY fewer (if any) useless management sponges and your money goes to the person actually doing the work.
 But mostly, because it's hassle-free.
 No need to be always-online, hoping and praying that the connection to the all-important DRM server stays stable (if you can reach it at all at launch), no worries that the game will break as soon as you dare to install something the game's maker considers a nono on YOUR computer, it just works.